Manataka American Indian Council Volume VII Issue I January 2005

 The popular understanding is that pemmican contains fruit.
 This is a misconception.
 Historically, a small amount of dried fruit (such as June berries) was on occasion added, more for flavor than for its nutritional contribution.
 Indications are that it was probably no more popular than is sweet sausage in the Euro-American tradition.
 The practice of adding fruit to pemmican became commonplace with non natives, who in my estimation were probably accommodating their acculturated taste for flavor additives in their sausages.

-– from Tamarack’s upcoming book Gather, Fish and Hunt the Old Way - Now Only $15
+– from Tamarack’s upcoming book Gather, Fish and Hunt the Old Way -

 INDIANS IN THE NEWS